TheRealMattDunn/mattdunn.info/content/notes/App Engine.md

 - Containerized apps
 	- Deploy from Dockerfile or Container Registry/Artifact Registry
+- Gradual scale up
-- Best for consistent traffic—gradual scaling
+	- Best for consistent traffic
+	- Scales down to one replica—useful for background tasks and SSH debugging
 - Runtimes:
 	- Python 2.7/3.6
 	- Java 8